 Then you’ll provide the following information so Google can investigate the listing:

-Google will investigate your report and if they find the listings you reported are breaking their GMB listing guidelines, they will remove it from map results.
+Google will investigate your report, and if they find the listings you reported are breaking their Google Business Profile listing guidelines, they will remove them from map results.
 This review process can take up to 60 days.